 The College has no formal Reserves Policy but recognises the importance of reserves in the financial stability of the organisation, and ensures that there are adequate reserves to support the College's core activities.

 Financial Health

-The College has delivered improved financial health in recent years, despite increasing financial constraints on the further education sector.
+The College has delivered improved financial health in recent years and are well placed should financial constraints on the further education sector materialise as a response to the 'cost of living' crisis.